 Once all the portioning and recipe assembly is done, the production team selects and packs orders based on the subscriber's recipe selection.
 Our ingredients are up to 7 days fresher than those sold in supermarkets because they are packaged for delivery right after their reception at our distribution facility.
-We engage a primary third-party carrier to deliver food baskets to subscribers in each region, and several alternative carriers in order to reduce dependence on a single service provider.
+We engage a primary third party carrier to deliver food baskets to subscribers in each region, and several alternative carriers in order to reduce dependence on a single service provider.
 We do not own any delivery trucks and do not employ any delivery drivers.

-Ready-to-eat products distribution doesn't involve any portioning or recipe assembly within our production facilities, as these steps are performed by our suppliers.
-Once received by Goodfood, ready-to-eat products are usually shipped to subscribers on the same or next day.
+Ready-to-eat products are currently made both in-house through Goodfood commissaries or by third party suppliers.
+In the latter case, these products do not involve any portioning or recipe assembly within our production facilities, as these steps are performed by our suppliers.
+Once received by Goodfood, these ready-to-eat products are usually shipped to subscribers on the same or next day.
+Goodfood-made ready-to-eat products involve similar sourcing and portioning steps as ready-to-cook products, with a different assembly process and the added step of cooking the product where applicable.